THE TUNNEL & WHAT LIES BEYOND

 “c’mon, it’s only eighty miles.
 How hard can that really be?”– Also me.
 2015

-In 2014, I was bike commuting back and forth to work and riding local road routes around the Tacoma area when a friend named Matt had told me about a ride he had done.
+In 2014, The Palouse To Cascades Trail didn’t exist as it does today.
+At the time, I was bike commuting back and forth to work and riding local road routes around the Tacoma area when a friend named Matt had told me about a ride he had done.
 It was on a re-purposed rail line up near Snoqualmie pass, it wasn’t paved, and there were no cars allowed.
 That all sounded pretty amazing, but what piqued my interest was his description of the Tunnel on this trail- it was apparently over two miles long and pitch black inside.

 I was amazed by the fact that when I asked other people about it, they seemed to have no idea what I was talking about, so I decided that I needed to see it for myself.